 3. Assisted Pull-Up

-The pull-up is one of the best equipment-free exercises for biceps; but if you're not up for this exercise you just so happen to be in luck: there's a biceps machine exercise that can help you work up to it.
+The pull-up is one of the best equipment-free exercises for biceps; but if you’re not up for this exercise, you just so happen to be in luck.
+There is a biceps machine exercise that can help you work up to it.
 In the assisted pull-up, you will select a weight in the weight stack.
 However, unlike many machines, the higher the weight you select, the easier the exercise will be.
-This is because the weight that you pick is deducted from your body weight when you do the pull-up.
+This is because the weight that you pick is deducted from your body weight when you do the pull up.